HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;8b.
 CBO application queries Provider or Care Coordinator API for new or updated referrals

 <p style="margin: 0 0 10px 50px; width: 95%;">
-see <a href="exchange_workflow.html#direct-referral-light">direct referral light exchange workflow</a>.
-This can occur after receiving electronic communication, or some other means, that there is a referral, in which case the CBO application queries the Provider or Care Coordinator FHIR API for new or updated referrals.
-Or, in the absence of electronic notification, the CBO could monitor for new Tasks and ServiceRequests using polling (for guidance on polling see <a href="checking_task_status.html#polling">Polling</a>).
+See <a href="exchange_workflow.html#direct-referral-light">direct referral light exchange workflow</a>.
+The query occurs after receiving electronic communication that there is a referral.
+The CBO application queries the Provider or Care Coordinator FHIR API for new or updated referrals.
+Alternatively, in the absence of electronic notification, the CBO could monitor for new Tasks and ServiceRequests using polling (for guidance on polling see <a href="checking_task_status.html#polling">Polling</a>).
 </p>

 <p style="margin: 0 0 10px 50px; width: 95%;">
-While polling can be efficient, if a provider sends a secure link with a specific FHIR Task and FHIR ServiceRequest to fulfill, the CBO (Referral Recipient) system can perform queries by id on the Providers FHIR server using the FHIR API (using the FHIR <a href="StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.id">Task id</a> and <a href="StructureDefinition-SDOHCC-ServiceRequest-definitions.html#ServiceRequest.id">SDOHCC ServiceRequest Resource instance id</a>).
-Using the HTTPS GET method with the FHIR Resource type and id, one can directly find a specific instance, weather the id was provided directly by the Provider system or the id of the instance was previously pulled.
+While polling can be efficient, if a provider sends a secure link with a specific FHIR Task and FHIR ServiceRequest to fulfill, the CBO (Referral Recipient) system can perform queries by id on the Provider's FHIR server using the FHIR API (using the FHIR <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task id</a> and <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest Resource instance id</a>).
+Using the HTTPS GET method with the FHIR Resource type and id, one can directly find a specific instance, whether the id was provided directly by the Provider system or the id of the instance was previously pulled using polling.
 Additionally, a generic request for all the Resources of a type can be performed.
-Provider FHIR servers should have implemented the option to limit the returned Resource instances by date (see appropriate <a href="artifacts.html#capability-statements">capability statement</a>).
+Provider FHIR servers should have implemented the option to limit the returned Resource instances by date (see appropriate <a href="artifacts.html#capability-statements">CapabilityStatement</a>).
 </p>

 <p style="margin: 0 0 10px 50px; width: 95%;">
-Also it is important to remember, as in 8a, that the Task is associated with the SDOHCC ServiceRequest through the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.focus">Task.focus</a> data element.
+Also it is important to remember, as in 8a, that the Task is associated with the SDOHCC ServiceRequest through the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task.focus</a> data element.
 Importantly, the Task is the means to communicate from the CBO to the provider that work is being done or is done - once created by provider, it is modified by the CBO.
-The SDOHCC ServiceRequest is a receipt of service and can contain additional information for the CBO through it's various fields such as the supporting document field.
+The SDOHCC ServiceRequest is a receipt of service and can contain additional information for the CBO through its various fields such as the supporting document field.
 The Task is where the CBO communicates back to the provider.
 For example, the Task.input field is where the CBO can communicate information the CBO used to complete the task.
-Finally, the provider may also include a <a href="StructureDefinition-SDOHCC-TaskForPatient.html">SDOHCC Task For Patient</a> indicating actions for the patient to take or a assessment(questionnaire) to fill out.
+Finally, the provider may also include a <a href="StructureDefinition-SDOHCC-TaskForPatient.html">SDOHCC Task For Patient</a> indicating actions for the patient to take or a assessment (questionnaire) to fill out.
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;9b CBO finds new referral and accepts the referral

 <p style="margin: 0 0 10px 50px; width: 95%;">
-The CBO updates the status of the referral to indicate acceptance of the referral, by updating the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.status">status</a> of the FHIR <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a><a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a> specific to the referral indicated above from <a href="https://hl7.org/fhir/R4/codesystem-task-status.html#task-status-requested">requested</a> to ‘accepted.’
-FHIR SDOHCC Task For Referral Management status is updated using the FHIR API to ‘in progress’ when work commences.
+The CBO updates the status of the referral to indicate acceptance of the referral, by updating the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">status</a> of the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a> specific to the referral indicated above from <a href="https://hl7.org/fhir/R4/codesystem-task-status.html#task-status-requested">requested</a> to ‘accepted’.
+SDOHCC Task For Referral Management status is updated using the FHIR API to ‘in progress’ when work commences.
 </p>

 <p style="margin: 0 0 10px 50px; width: 95%;">
 There is the possibility that a further referral was made by the CBO to a separate CBO.
-For a CBO without a FHIR server, this can be communicated by sending (i.e. CREATE method of the FHIR API) a FHIR <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a> instance that references the initial <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a>/<a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> through <a href="StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.partOf:SupportedPartOf">partOf:SupportedPartOf</a> and <a href="StructureDefinition-SDOHCC-ServiceRequest-definitions.html#ServiceRequest.basedOn:SupportedBasedOn">basedOn:SupportedBasedOn</a> respectively, to the Referral Source FHIR server.
+For a CBO without a FHIR server, this can be communicated by sending (i.e. CREATE method of the FHIR API) a <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a> instance that references the initial <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a>/<a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> through <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">partOf:SupportedPartOf</a> and <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">basedOn:SupportedBasedOn</a> respectively, to the Referral Source FHIR server.
 The new Task instance is a child Task.
 We would appreciate feedback on any use of this paradigm.
 </p>

 #### CBO Actions (changed step 10 might not occur electronically)